5 Financial Blog Ideas for February

 Topic #4: The New Year’s resolution wind down

 By February 43% of people who made New Year’s resolutions have given them up.
-Now can be a great time to help your audience get back on track with their financial goals.
+Now can be a great time to help your clients get back on track with their financial goals.

 The angle

-• Reframe resolutions into goals: Guide readers in setting Specific, Measurable, Achievable, Relevant, and Time-bound (SMART) financial goals which may be easier to obtain than bigger, broad resolutions.
+• Reframe resolutions into goals: Guide clients in setting Specific, Measurable, Achievable, Relevant, and Time-bound (SMART) financial goals which may be easier to obtain than bigger, broad resolutions.

 • Consider behavioral finance: Explore the psychological factors influencing financial decision-making, such as cognitive biases, emotional responses to market fluctuations, and strategies for overcoming impulsive behaviors.

-• Promote the buddy system: Highlight the benefits of accountability and check-in with loved ones to keep on track with financial goals.
+• Promote the buddy system: Highlight the benefits of accountability and checking in with loved ones to stay on track with financial goals.

 Blog inspiration